Top 10 Things to Do in Nuku Hiva, Marquesas Islands (2026) - Written by a Local

-If you're dreaming of wild nature, ancient culture, and zero crowds — Nuku Hiva might just be the island you’ve been looking for.
-It’s raw, real, and full of soul.
+If you’re dreaming of wild nature, ancient culture, and zero crowds, Nuku Hiva might be exactly what you’re looking for.
+This island isn’t polished or touristy... it’s raw, real, and full of soul.

-Tangy was born and raised here — he’s a full-blooded Marquesan who knows every corner of this island by heart.
-I’m Ana, originally from Croatia, and I’ve been lucky enough to call Nuku Hiva home for the past 7 years.
+Tanguy was born and raised here.
+He’s a full-blooded Marquesan and knows this island like the back of his hand.
+I’m Ana, originally from Croatia, and Nuku Hiva has been my home for the past 8 years.

 Panoramic view of Hakaui Valley surrounded by tropical forest